pdrb/dbj/README.rst

 The code is fully documented, tested and beginner friendly.

-Only the standard library is used and it works on Python 2.7, Python 3.4+ and PyPy 2.7.
+Only the standard library is used and it works on Python 2.7, Python 3.4+, PyPy 2.7 and PyPy 3.6.

 Usage